fvcalderan/sklinux/README.md

 ### Sklinux tarball

-Start by downloading [Sklinux tarball](https://drive.google.com/uc?id=1zbmglmzHMjd0Kx51tWIjpAUvYQCgLkkx).
+Start by downloading Sklinux tarball.
 This can be done through a web browser or with [gdown](https://pypi.org/project/gdown/) (which can be installed with pip).
+There are currently two versions:

+[Sklinux Minimal](https://drive.google.com/uc?id=1zbmglmzHMjd0Kx51tWIjpAUvYQCgLkkx) (261MB): just the basic system, without any additional tool.

+[Sklinux Web Ready](https://drive.google.com/uc?id=1RV9YAcJlDI7EgEY3oC-CGNaAU7sdKwEK) (343MB): CA, wget, cURL, git and Links Web Browser pre-installed.

 From now on, it's recommended to run all the commands with root access (permanent or temporary with `sudo` or `doas`), otherwise some of them might not work properly, if at all.